 Majority of the cases and controls had tertiary level of education.
 Some studies suggest that patients with a higher level of education (post-secondary) should have better glycaemic control,, as they are more likely to understand and appreciate instructions and therefore have better motivation to achieve set out targets.
 In this study, we found an appreciable number of cases were not adherent to therapy.
 This may imply that because of the high level of literacy among our patients, the time given and quality of diabetic care education may be sub-optimal.
 Diabetic education is the pillar of optimal diabetic care.
 Good glycaemic controls may be achieved by tailoring therapeutic modules to ensure a normal life for the patient as much as possible.
 This therefore underscores the need for individualized care.

 The average body mass index (BMI) of the cases and the controls fell into the overweight group of BMI classification, with 85.7% of the cases being overweight or obese.
 Cases in our study that had PAD had an average BMI of 28.24kg/m2, while cases without PAD had a BMI of 27.6 kg/m2.
 Being overweight or obese is a risk factor for type 2 DM.
-Increase in weight tends to result in increased insulin resistance which worsens glycaemic control and promotes vascular complications of DM, including PAD.
+An increase in weight tends to result in increased insulin resistance which worsens glycaemic control and promotes vascular complications of DM, including PAD.

 The target for people with type 2 DM is to have a BMI between 18 and 24.9kg/m2., The glycaemic control of the cases on the average was fair with an average fasting plasma glucose (FPG) of 7.0mmol/L. It is currently recommended that an individualized approach to glycaemic target should be the norm.
 It is agreed that tight glycaemic control is most beneficial if obtained early before complications have developed.
-The cases had higher values of dysplipidaemias with higher values of total cholesterol, triglycerides and low density lipoprotein (LDL-C), and significantly lower values of HDL than the controls.
+The cases had higher values of dysplipidaemias with higher values of total cholesterol, triglycerides and low density lipoprotein (LDL-C), and significantly lower values of HDL-C than the controls.
 Dyslipidaemia is a common finding in people with type 2 DM.

 PLWDM with an ankle brachial index (ABI) of <0.9 were diagnosed as having Peripheral Arterial Disease (PAD).
 This value is the most accepted value in most studies.
 The prevalence of PAD among the PLWDM was 27% with ABI range of 0.62-0.89.
 Several studies using ABI to detect PAD showa prevalence of 20 – 50%, depending on the population studied.
 However, a similar study by Oyelade et al showed a higher prevalence of 52.5% in PLWDM aged 50 – 89 years.
 This is not surprising as PAD increases with age, accounting for a higher prevalence in their study.
 Our study did not show a difference in age among the diabetic group with PAD compared to the diabetic group without PAD.
 None of the controls (including the hypertensive controls) had an ABI of <0.9.
 This shows that DM is a significant strong risk factor for PAD.